-- Mineral deposits accumulating in boiler and heat exchanger: This is the likely cause if the change has been gradual.
-Flush the boiler or call a boiler pro.
+- Mineral deposits are accumulating in the boiler and heat exchanger: This is the likely cause if the change has been gradual.
+Flush the boiler or call a repair professional.

 - The expansion tank has too much or too little water.
 The tank must be properly charged with air to prevent boiling (see below).

 Expansion Tank Has Excess Water and Inadequate Air

 This is usually due to an improperly charged expansion tank.
-In older boiler systems, the steel expansion tank may be found in the attic or suspended between joists in the basement.
+In older boiler systems, the steel expansion tank may be located in the attic or suspended between joists in the basement.
 In newer systems, the diaphragm expansion tank may be attached to the boiler piping near the boiler.
 The expansion tank must be properly charged with air to prevent water in the system from boiling and exceeding the desired 12 psi of pressure.
-The expansion tank provides a cushion of air to accommodate expansion and contraction of water in the system, and without the cushion, the water may stop circulating and begin to boil.
+The expansion tank provides a cushion of air to accommodate the expansion and contraction of water in the system.
+Without the cushion, the water may stop circulating and begin to boil.